Lead-Safe Wisconsin: Sources of Lead

 • Never wash your work clothes with family laundry.

-For workers concerned about lead exposures on the job
+Concerned about lead exposures on the job?

 More resources and testing information are available through the Adult Lead Program.